 The Eucharist at Our Lady of the Lake

-In addition to the Most Holy Sacrifice of the Mass, our parish encourages parishioners to spend time in adoration at our Perpetual Adoration Chapel.
+In addition to the Most Holy Sacrifice of the Mass, our parish encourages parishioners to spend time in adoration before the Blessed Sacrament.
 Please see below for ministries and services relating to the Most Blessed Sacrament in our parish.